This tutorial covers both recording and OTOing.

 For diphthongs, place the cutoff before the vowel changes.

 Cover everything with pink, such that everything in white is silence.

 And just like that, your voicebank is already done.
-If you haven't got artwork for it yet, partial is kindly offering it for free on this thread.
 Please submit any released banks to the directory.
 Have fun, good luck!